devlinjunker/template.github.semver/CONTRIBUTING.md

 ### Folder Structure

-_Break down how each folder is used in the repo and how different code file types should be organized (config/view templates/controllers/models)_
+_TODO: Break down how each folder is used in the repo and how different code file types should be organized (config/view templates/controllers/models)_

 ```
 - .github/